avianbc/blog/content/posts/2010-11-02-simple-udp-fortune-clientserver-proof-of-concept.md

   - Java
   - Programming
 ---
 This program is a simple client/server UDP/Datagram network program.
-The client sends a random number which is then used to display a random fortune on the client&#8217;s screen.
+The client sends a random number which is then used to display a random fortune on the client’s screen.

 <!--more-->